 I18n.t('some.key') and provides reports on key usage, missing, and unused keys.

 It can also can pre-fill missing keys, including from Google Translate, and it can remove unused keys as well.

-i18n-tasks can be used with any project using i18n (default in Rails), or similar, even if it isn't ruby.
+i18n-tasks can be used with any project using i18n (default in Rails).

 It can make translation easier in many ways: